 - The permanent teeth are growing crooked.

-- The teeth are too close together and overlapping each other (overcrowding).
+- The teeth are too close together and overlap each other (overcrowding).

 - Your kid’s jawbones “pop” when they bite, chew, or talk.

 - Your child has problems with biting and chewing.